nordic16/linux-tips/README.md

 ### nvidia-settings
 Install the latest `nvidia` driver using `yay` or another [AUR](https://aur.archlinux.org/) helper.
 This should also install the `nvidia-settings` package, which is very important to improve the performance of our system.

 Run `nvidia-settings` and select "X Server Display Configuration" and select "advanced".
-Press `Force Composition Pipeline` and check if thescreen tearing remains.
-If it doesn't work, `Force Full Composition Pipeline` should do the trick.
+Press `Force Composition Pipeline` and check if the screen tearing remains, otherwise `Force Full Composition Pipeline` should do the trick.
 Make sure vsync is enabled by going over to OpenGL settings and select `Sync to VBlanc` if your system supports it.
-After performing these steps, press Save to X Configuration File and confirm.
+After performing these steps, go back to the screen where you turned on `Full Composition Pipeline`, press Save to X Configuration File and confirm.

 Next, go over to nvidia-settings Configuration and disable all active timers and press Save Current Configuration.
-This will improve performance.
+What it does is it created a file called `nvidia-settings.rc` in your home directory which is used to store your current configuration.
+Lastly, to make our system load `nvidia-settings.rc` make sure `nvidia-settings --load-config-only` gets ran on startup.
+This could be done in several ways, but I recommend using either your window manager's or desktop environment's config.
+See [Autostart](https://wiki.archlinux.org/title/Autostarting) for more.

 For a more in-detail guide, refer to [nvidia-settings](https://wiki.archlinux.org/title/NVIDIA#nvidia-settings).
 There's a few more settings that might be useful, such as `Coolbits` or `TripleBuffer` that I recommend reading about.

-Lastly, make sure you run `nvidia-settings --load-config-only` every time you start your system.
-This could be done in several ways, but I recommend using either your window manager or desktop environment.
-See [Autostart](https://wiki.archlinux.org/title/Autostarting) for more.

 ### Compositor
 A compositor is a great tool to make your desktop even better!
 However, despite not requiring much configuring to work (if any at all), compositors can sometimes cause performance issues.